 Inside, outside and the entire concept, we want to consider what makes a drone a drone and then look at how they work.
 We’ll explore in more detail some of the individual pieces of a drone as we continue our series, today we’re looking at a fairly high level concept.
-Let’s get started.
+Click the big button below for the rest of our Science of Flight series, otherwise, let’s get started.

 First up, what is a drone?
 If we use a general definition of the word, we’re looking at anything that is remotely controlled.
 In my part of the world, for those that are not involved in the hobby of flying, the word “drone” usually refers to the large military craft that fly our skies.

 As I am sure you are aware, “drone” has come to represent a small flying craft that you can control via remote – at least that is our main usage of the word in the name of our site.
 However, I often open to the proper use of the word so I can include things like the Sphero BB-8 toy, it’s a drone, after all, it just can’t fly.

 I personally like the FAA phrase to define the machines we talk about around here, small Unmanned Aerial Vehicle. sUAS closes the scope to the, you know, small machines that fly.
 They do not specify anything further than that, and so we try to cover anything that falls into their description of being lighter than 55 lbs and having no on-board pilot.